Zivildienst in Austria: Compensation for Food

 There has been years-long controversy in Austria as to the compensation for food of compulsory community service personnel.
 In 2001, an amendment to the law gave users of alternative civil service draftees a duty to ensure the proper nutrition of Zivildienst personnel, but did not define what "proper nutrition" entails.

 As a result, many users of compulsory community service personnel chose to pay only €6.00 EUR per day in compensation for food, resulting in many protests and complaints.
 In the opinion of compulsory community service personnel, €6.00 EUR per day is insufficient to guarantee proper nutrition.
 As a result, the issue was taken to the courts in October 2005.
 The judgement agreed that €6.00 EUR per day is insufficient, and determined that an appropriate amount would be between €11.26 EUR and €13.60 EUR per day.
 This is the same amount to which military personnel are entitled.

 Weapon ban

-Compulsory community service draftees are banned from owning or carrying weapons for fifteen years after completing their compulsory service, which could impact negatively on their future employability.
+Compulsory community service draftees are banned from owning or carrying weapons for fifteen years after completion of their service, which could impact negatively on their future employability.
 Those who served the Zivildienst were also forbidden from later joining the police service in Austria.
 However, the law was amended in 2010 to introduce certain circumstances under which the weapon ban could be lifted to pursue a career with the police forces.
-This involves former alternative civilian service personnel making a declaration that their conscientious doubts are over.
+This involves former alternative civilian service personnel declaring that their conscientious doubts are over.